valters-tomsons/arcadia/README.proxy.md

 ## Known Issues

-* Sometimes login fails, just restart the proxy and try again.
+* Sometimes login fails, just hit retry.
 If it still fails, restart RPCS3 and try again
-* Game will tell that your credentials are invalid, make sure you're using **EA account credentials** and not PSN credentials
 * Some menus may display your RPCN nickname instead of PSN
 * Friends list may not work properly